Serialized Entity Pattern in Java: Streamlining Data Persistence and Exchange

-To easily persist Java objects to the database.
+The Serialized Entity design pattern is a way to easily persist Java objects to the database.
+It uses the Serializable

 @Getter